firozkhan18/technologies-notes/Microservices-Architecture-LI.md

 - **Diagrams**: If possible, sketch out system architecture diagrams to visually represent your design, which can help convey your thought process clearly.

 This template is a great asset for anyone preparing for system design interviews!
 What specific scenarios or projects have you encountered that could further illustrate these components in action?

+12 best practices to ensure your microservices are efficient, scalable, and resilient.

+1. Single Responsibility: Keep each microservice focused on a single function.
+This simplicity enhances maintainability and flexibility.

+2. Containers: Utilize containers (like Docker) to package and deploy your microservices.
+Containers provide consistency across environments and streamline deployment.

+3. Orchestration: Manage your containerized applications effectively with orchestration tools like Kubernetes.
+They help with scaling, deployment, and managing container lifecycles.

+4. Resilience and Fault Tolerance: Design microservices to handle failures gracefully.
+Implement retries, circuit breakers, and fallbacks to ensure reliability.

+5. Scalability: Architect your microservices to scale independently.
+This allows you to meet demand without affecting the entire system.

+6. CI/CD: Implement Continuous Integration and Continuous Deployment pipelines.
+Automate testing and deployment to accelerate release cycles and improve software quality.

+7. Observability: Monitor your microservices with robust logging, tracing, and metrics.
+Observability helps you understand system behavior and quickly identify issues.

+8. Security: Protect your microservices with strong security practices.
+Use authentication, authorization, and encryption to safeguard data and ensure compliance.

+9. API Gateway: Use an API Gateway to manage and route requests to your microservices.
+It provides a single entry point, load balancing, and security features.

+10. Stateless: Design your microservices to be stateless whenever possible.
+This improves scalability and resilience by allowing any instance to handle requests.

+11. DB Per Service: Assign each microservice its own database.
+This ensures data encapsulation and independence, avoiding bottlenecks and single points of failure.

+12. Event-Driven Architecture: Embrace an event-driven approach for inter-service communication.
+This enhances decoupling and allows services to react to events asynchronously.